sezanzeb/input-remapper/README.md

 sudo systemctl enable input-remapper sudo systemctl restart input-remapper
 ```

+##### Migrating old configs to v2

+If you want to migrate your beta configs to v2, run

+`mv ~/.config/input-remapper/beta_1.6.0-beta ~/.config/input-remapper-2`

+If you want to migrate your v1 configs to v2, run

+`mv ~/.config/input-remapper/ ~/.config/input-remapper-2`

+Then start input-remapper

 If it doesn't seem to install, you can also try `sudo python3 setup.py install`